GM workers in Mexico defeat union in first test of U.S. trade deal - Up News Info

 Such votes are required at unionized workplaces across Mexico under a labor reform that underpins USMCA labor rules and is geared at eliminating so-called sweetheart contracts between business-friendly unions and companies.

-GM workers and labor activists hailed the outcome, saying it could inspire workers at other plants in the auto industry and beyond to follow suit by ousting unions that have long held power.
+GM workers and labor activists hailed the outcome, saying it could inspire workers at other auto plants or elsewhere to follow suit by ousting unions that have long held power.

-“The other victory will be building an independent union, an organization that looks out for their interests and watches over their rights,” Gomez said.
-(Reporting by Daina Beth Solomon in Mexico City; Additional reporting by David Sehpardson and Sharay Angulo; Editing by Dave Graham, Matthew Lewis and Diane Craft)

 Advertisement